IN MEMORIAM

 May 1943German

 This is a representative selection.
-The complete Roll of Honour — including all known casualties from all nations — will be published at the museum's opening in Autumn 2026.
+The complete Roll of Honour - including all known casualties from all nations - will be published at the museum's opening in 2027.

 "This museum is more than a memorial.
 It's a call for understanding, a testament to peace, and a tribute to those who never came home."